ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![screenshot](public/url-breadcrumb-header.png)

-TODO: Add header for resrouces section
 Pay special attention to the `resources` array shown above, which will be used to create a pre-styled `Resources` page at the end of your tutorial.
+[Learn more about adding these mandatory resources.](#add-resources)

+The properties `updateMessage`, `newMessage`, `createdAt` and `updatedAt` are used to alert users to new tutorials or tutorials that have been updated since they last visited them.
+When creating a new tutorial, both the `createdAt` and `updatedAt` fields should be set to the date you're submitting your pull request.
+[Learn more about new and updated tutorial alerts and how you can customize them.](#add-alert-messages-for-new-and-updated-tutorials-optional)

+###### Add resources

+The `resources` array in your tutorial's metadata is used to create a pre-styled `Resources` page at the end of your tutorial.
 Each object in this array represents one recommended resource, and should include a `title`, `link`, `type` (which appears as a tag), and optional `description` of that resource.
 The details you provide will be automatically populated into your `Resources` lesson, as in the example below:

 ![screenshot](public/resources.png)